Al-Nabi Yusha': History

-During the late eighteenth century, a family known as al-Ghul built the shrine for Nabi Yusha ("Prophet Joshua"), which included a mosque and a building for visitors, as an act of devotion.
+During the late eighteenth century, a family known as al-Ghul built the religious complex and shrine known as the Maqam an-Nabi Yusha' (biblical Joshua), which included a mosque and a building for visitors, as an act of devotion.
 This family, also called the "servants of the shrine," numbered about fifty and were the first to settle the site.
 They cultivated the surrounding land, and the place subsequently evolved into a village.

 In 1851/1852 van de Velde noted the wali at Al-Nabi Yusha, with an old terebinth tree.